fhirschmann/penchy/docs/arch.rst

 ===

-A job is a full fledged Python module (even though it has an ``.job`` extension) and gives you the power of the whole Python language: you can import modules or execute programs.
+A job is a full fledged Python module (even though it has an ``.job`` extension) and gives you the power of the whole Python language: you can import modules, or execute programs.
 This provides a high degree of flexibility for the user.
-There are no restrictions on the language, but because the job is shared by server and clients it has to be executable on the server and the clients.
+There are no restrictions on the language, but because the job is shared by server and clients, it has to be executable on both.

 Communication with the rest of PenchY happens via the Job Description Language (JDL) API.
-The JDL is located in the directory :file:`penchy/jobs/` and the parts of it that are exposed (and useful) to the user are listed in the file :file:`penchy/jobs/__init__.py`.
+The JDL is located in the directory :file:`penchy/jobs/`, and the parts of it that are exposed (and useful) to the user are listed in the file :file:`penchy/jobs/__init__.py`.